 Reorganization shortened the librarian’s term to two years and opened the library to the general public for reference.

-The Library moved to two rooms in the State House opposite the Treasury in 1856.
+The Library moved to two temporary rooms in the new State House opposite the Treasury in 1856.

 Law Library collection was separated & became the Supreme Court of Ohio Law Library